zeroc-ice/ice-demos/cpp11/README.md

   * When Visual Studio starts set IceHome in the Ice Builder options `Tools > Options > Projects and Solutions > Ice Builder`
-  * Disable automatic restoring of NuGet packages in Visual Studio `"Tools > Options > NuGet Package Manager"`
+  * Disable automatic restoring of NuGet packages in Visual Studio `Tools > Options > NuGet Package Manager`
   * Select your target configuration (Debug or Release) and platform (Win32 or x64).
 Right click on the desired demo in the Solution Explorer window and select `Build`.

 ### Running the Demos